joelkuiper/PathoLens/README.md

 ## Task
 Given [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/), predict the pathogenicity of a variant.
 Many tools attempt to predict pathogenicity (e.g., CADD), and it is generally considered a hard problem because signal comes from diverse molecular and biological factors.

-Here we reduce the task to a binary label (pathogenic/benign) and fine-tune an LLM to consume *virtual conditioning tokens* derived from two sources: a [1000 Genomes nucleotide transformer](https://huggingface.co/InstaDeepAI/nucleotide-transformer-500m-1000g) and a [node2vec](https://en.wikipedia.org/wiki/Node2vec) embedding over the [Gene Ontology](https://www.geneontology.org/).
+Here we reduce the task to a binary label (pathogenic/benign) and fine-tune an LLM to consume *virtual conditioning tokens* derived from a [1000 Genomes nucleotide transformer](https://huggingface.co/InstaDeepAI/nucleotide-transformer-500m-1000g) difference vector and optional protein-level descriptors built from Ensembl VEP + ESM2 embeddings.

 ## Intuition and basic idea

 PathoLens separates “feature extraction” from “decision making.”
-The feature extractor produces a compact numeric summary of the variant: a nucleotide-transformer difference vector (`dna_alt – dna_ref`) that approximates local sequence perturbation, concatenated with a node2vec embedding of the gene’s GO neighborhood.
+The feature extractor produces a compact numeric summary of the variant: a nucleotide-transformer difference vector (`dna_alt – dna_ref`) that approximates local sequence perturbation, optionally concatenated with protein embeddings aligned per variant.
 This joint vector is projected into a small set of *virtual tokens* that are prepended to the natural-language prompt.
 A decoder-only LLM is then fine-tuned (via LoRA) to read those tokens alongside a short textual context (gene symbol, HGVS, coarse consequence heuristics) and emit a single-word label.

 Why this could work:

 1. **Transformers attend over tokens.** Encoding the biology as a few learned embeddings lets the model attend to it at every layer, without adding a separate classifier head.
-2. **The conditioning is informative.** `alt – ref` captures a local perturbation signal; the GO vector encodes coarse function and pathway context that often covary with impact.
+2. **The conditioning is informative.** `alt – ref` captures a local perturbation signal, and protein embeddings inject coarse functional context when available.
 3. **LoRA is enough to retarget attention.** Low-rank adapters let the model learn to route from the textual scaffold to the conditioning without full retraining.
 4. **Probabilities fall out naturally.** The target is literally a vocabulary word, so we can score `log P("Benign")` vs `log P("Pathogenic")` directly.